Yellowen/Owrang/docs/user/accounts/docs.user.accounts.sales_invoice.md

 If you have a contract with a Customer where you bill the Customer on a monthly, quarterly, half-yearly or annual basis, you can check the “Recurring Invoice” box.
 Here you can fill in the details of how frequently you want to bill this Invoice and the period for which the contract is valid.

-ERPNext will automatically create new Invoices and mail it to the email ids you set.
+Owrang will automatically create new Invoices and mail it to the email ids you set.

 ---